kubernetes/website/docs/concepts/controllers/statefulsets.md

 web-2 is launched, web-2 will not be launched until web-0 is successfully relaunched and becomes Running and Ready.

-If a user were to scale the deployed example by patching the Stateful Set such that `replicas=1`, web-2 would be terminated first. web-1 would not be terminated until web-2 is fully shutdown and deleted.
+If a user were to scale the deployed example by patching the StatefulSet such that `replicas=1`, web-2 would be terminated first. web-1 would not be terminated until web-2 is fully shutdown and deleted.
 If web-0 were to fail after web-2 has been terminated and is completely shutdown, but prior to web-1's termination, web-1 would not be terminated